Tobsoft/HTL_onboard/README.md

 - `void setModesMultiplex(const int modes[], int size)`
   - Sets the modes which are used to display in multiplex operation.
-  - `modes`: Array of modes that are displayed in Multiplex mode (0 for HEX, 1 for LED stripe, 2 for RGB).
+  - `modes`: Array of modes that are displayed in Multiplex mode.
+(0 for HEX, 1 for LED stripe, 2 for RGB).
   - `size`: Size of the modes array.

 - `void setMultiplexInterval(int multiplexInterval)`